-The HHF was implemented in fiscal year 2010, and provides targeted aid to homeowners in the states hit hardest by the housing market downturn and unemployment through each state's Housing Finance Agency (HFA).
+The HHF was implemented in fiscal year 2010, and provides locally tailored assistance to states hit hardest by the housing market downturn, to assist struggling homeowners and help stabilize housing markets through each state's Housing Finance Agency (HFA).
 States that meet the criteria for this program, consisting of Alabama, Arizona, California, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Mississippi, Nevada, New Jersey, North Carolina, Ohio, Oregon, Rhode Island, South Carolina, Tennessee, as well as the District of Columbia, receive funding from the OFS.
 Approved states develop and roll out their own programs with timing and types of programs targeted to address the specific needs and economic conditions of their state.
 An additional \$2.0 billion in commitments was authorized for HHF by the Act in December 2015.
 These funds were obligated to 18 of the 19 HFAs in 2016.
 States have until December 31, 2021 to utilize all HHF funding.